-The Northern Territory is the last state in Australia located in the central and northern region of the country.
+The Northern Territory (NT) is the largest territory in Australia located in the central and northern regions of the country.
 As of 2014, the population count in NT is less than 244,000.
-This makes it the least populous out of all 8 states in Australia despite of its size.
-One of the main drawing points for those who travel to Northern Territory is the archaeological history of the land.
+This makes it the least populous out of all 8 states in Australia despite its size.
+One of the main drawing points for those who travel to the Northern Territory is the archaeological history of the land.
 In fact, the indigenous Australians settled in the Northern Territory about 40,000 years ago.
 Today, you will find many indigenous people settling in some parts of the region, as well as find several artifacts of the earlier days.

 Darwin is the capital city of the Northern Territory.
 However, the settlement in the state is spread throughout various areas including Alice Springs, Tennant Creek, Stuart Highway, Palmerston, to name a few.

 In terms of geography, the Northern Territory is home to several unique but natural rock formations.
 As mentioned earlier, the Uluru is one of them.
 Kata Tjuta is another.
 These rock formations hold a sacred importance to the local Aborigines that live in the land.
 It is also one of the most popular tourist attractions in Australia.

 Before you travel to Northern Territory in Australia, here are some basic facts you need to know:

 - The Northern Territory alone accounts for 1/6 of the land area of the entire Australian continent.
 Its size is equal to Spain, Italy and France combined.